higgins1b/bookmark-visualization/README.md

 At command line run the following commands npm install			//installs dependencies as defined in package.json bower install		//installs dependencies as defined in bower.json

+**Run the app**
+At the command line navigate to root of application and run nodemon server.js or node server.js